top of page

 David Gruber

-President and Founder, Project CETI National Geographic
+President and Founder, Project CETI and National Geographic Explorer

 David Gruber is the Founder and President of Project CETI, the Cetacean Translation Initiative, the world’s largest interdisciplinary effort focused on understanding sperm whale communication.
 He is a Distinguished Professor of Biology and Environmental Sciences at the City University of New York and a National Geographic Explorer.
 His research spans marine biology, animal communication, climate science, microbiology, and technology.
 David collaborates with the Harvard Microrobotics Laboratory to develop gentle underwater robotics and is a recipient of the Lagrange Prize in complex systems science.